How to prepare a webinar for impact

 Start Preparing For Your Webinar

-As a moderator, you set the tone for your webinar in the first few seconds.
-Tell the audience how important this discussion is; remind us how great your panelists are; and give one-line introductions on each panelist (don’t let them each introduce themselves).
+As a panel moderator, you set the tone for your panel in the first few seconds.
+Tell the audience how important this discussion is; remind us how great your panellists are; and give one-line introductions on each panellist (don’t let them introduce themselves).

 If you are introducing yourself on a webinar, make sure you read our tips on doing so memorably.